kaustubhhakim/ocra/README.md

 # Overview #

 OCRA (Ocean Chemistry with Reaktoro And beyond) is a code to simulate water ocean chemistry.
 This code calculates ocean pH and the amounts of aqueous, gaseous and mineral phases with a special focus on pure Ca, Mg and Fe carbonate systems.
-This code makes use of Reaktoro v2 for modelling ocean chemistry.
+This code makes use of Reaktoro v2 (https://reaktoro.org/intro.html) for modelling ocean chemistry.

 # Installation #

-The code is written in Python.
-Before runnning OCRA on a personal computer, Python 3 needs to be installed.
-Additionally, the following libraries are required.
-Please follow the steps below.
+The code is written in Python 3.
+Before using OCRA on a personal computer, conda needs to be installed (https://conda.io/en/latest/).

+Please follow the steps below to install required libraries.

 Add conda-forge channel to find Reaktoro